ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Resolving-the-issue.md

 you which files have been changed and the path to said files (which you can then copy and paste to the terminal).

-Above we mention that you should commit small changes.
+Above we mentioned that you should commit 'small' changes.
 By 'small' we really mean [atomic](https://en.wikipedia.org/wiki/Atomic_commit).
 Atomic commits are great as they can be very helpful when identifying when a bug was first introduced into the pull request (or the master branch if the bug gets past the pull request).
 An atomic commit (for our purposes) is a commit that does one thing.
-If you find yourself putting 'and' or 'also' (*etc.*) into the commit message, you are unlikely creating an atomic commit.
+If you find yourself putting 'and' or 'also' (*etc.*) into the commit message, you probably aren't creating an atomic commit.

 You *may* feel like you want to state the intentions of your commit or perhaps give caveats (things that might break, parts that don't quite work *etc.*) with